nasa-butterfly/nasa-butterfly.github.io/assets/science_team_resumes/lombardo.md

 - 2001: B.S., Atmospheric Science, University at Albany, SUNY

 ## Awards:
-- Outstanding Early Career Award, American Meteorological Society Committee on Mesoscale Processes, 2020
+- 2020: Outstanding Early Career Award, American Meteorological Society Committee on Mesoscale Processes
-- National Science Foundation Faculty Early Career Development Program (CAREER) Award, 2018 The National Science Foundation’s most prestigious award for early-career faculty who have the potential to serve as academic role models in research and education.
+- 2018: National Science Foundation Faculty Early Career Development Program (CAREER) Award-- The National Science Foundation’s most prestigious award for early-career faculty who have the potential to serve as academic role models in research and education.
-- Office of Naval Research Young Investigator Program (YIP) Award, 2017 For outstanding faculty members of institutions of higher education to support their research and to encourage their teaching and research careers.
+- 2017: Office of Naval Research Young Investigator Program (YIP) Award-- For outstanding faculty members of institutions of higher education to support their research and to encourage their teaching and research careers.

 ## Funded Proposals:
 - Experiment of Sea Breeze Convection, Aerosols, Precipitation, and Environment (ESCAPE).
 Co- Investigator.
 National Science Foundation; $360,713; 1/20-12/23.